MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 ms.topic: conceptual
 ---

-# Secure AI – Recommendations to secure AI
+# Secure AI – Recommendations to Secure AI

 This article provides recommendations for securing AI.
 It focuses on the confidentiality, integrity, and availability of AI systems.
 Alternatively, AI security governance focuses on organizational risks and creating evergreen policies to mitigate those risks.